lprhodes/homebridge-broadlink-rm/README.md

 `sendOnWhenOff` | If the air-con unit state is off then the on code will be sent before sending the temperature code. | true | false | no

 #### "data" key-value object
 key | description
 --- | -----------
-`off` | A hex code string to be sent when the air conditioner is asked to be turned off. temperatureX | A hex code string where X is any temperature you wish to support e.g. "temperature30".
+`off` | A hex code string to be sent when the air conditioner is asked to be turned off.
+`temperatureX` | A hex code string where X is any temperature you wish to support e.g. `temperature30`.

 #### "temperatureX" key-value object
 key | description
 --- | -----------
 `data` | Hex data stored as string.
-`pseudo-mode` | The mode we set when this hex is sent. i.e. "heat" or "cool".
+`pseudo-mode` | The mode we set when this hex is sent. i.e. `heat` or `cool`.
 For graphical purposes only (hence use of the term "pseudo").

 ### learn-code
 You do not need to add this accessory type yourself as we add one automatically.
-However if you have multiple Broadlink RM devices then it may be useful to specify multiple devices with the "learn-code" type along with a host so that you can learn from each of them.
+However if you have multiple Broadlink RM devices then it may be useful to specify multiple devices with the `learn-code` type along with a host so that you can learn from each of them.

 key | description | example | default | required
 --- | ----------- | ------- | ------- | -------